Yasmani Grandal Player Props: White Sox vs. Blue Jays

-Yasmani Grandal -- batting .241 with a home run, three walks and three RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Toronto Blue Jays, with Chris Bassitt on the mound, on July 4 at 8:10 PM ET.
+After hitting .241 with a home run, three walks and three RBI in his past 10 games, Yasmani Grandal and the Chicago White Sox take on the Toronto Blue Jays (who will start Jose Berrios) at 8:10 PM ET on Wednesday.

-He had a hitless showing in his previous game (0-for-1) against the Athletics.
+In his last game he had a hitless showing (0-for-1) against the Athletics.

 Yasmani Grandal Game Info & Props vs. the Blue Jays